perishky/meffil/readme.md

 	norm.objects <- meffil.normalize.quantiles(qc.objects, number.pcs=10)

+Additional fixed and random effects can be included in the normalization by providing their corresponding column names in the samplesheet.
+For example, slide effects can be included as follows:

+    norm.objects <- meffil.normalize.quantiles(qc.objects, random.effects="Slide", number.pcs=10)

+Note however that including random effects will greatly increase running time.

 Finally, the `beta` values can be generated, whilst removing CpGs that were found to be dodgy in the QC analysis:

 	norm.beta <- meffil.normalize.samples(norm.objects, cpglist.remove=qc.report$bad.cpgs$name)